The universal collaborative dynamic model of specialist and advanced nursing and midwifery practice: a way forward?

 Published version available from:

-There is a sizable body of empirical literature supporting the unique contributions of specialist and advanced practice roles to health care.
-However, there is very little international evidence to inform the integration of a future model for advanced or specialist practice in the Irish health care system.
+Background: There is a sizable body of empirical literature supporting the unique contributions of specialist and advanced practice roles to health care.
+However, there is very little international evidence to inform the integration of a future model for advanced or specialist practice in the Irish healthcare system.

-Purposive sampling was used to generate a sample of informants (n=15) for the interviews.
-Nurses and midwives working in specialist and advanced practice and participants from other areas such as legislative, regulatory, policy, medicine and education, were included in the sampling frame.
+Methods: Purposive sampling was used to generate a sample of informants (n = 15) for the interviews.
+Nurses and midwives working in specialist and advanced practice and participants from other areas such as legislative, regulatory, policy, medicine and education were included in the sampling frame.

-Arguments for a new model of specialist and advanced practice were voiced.
+Results: Arguments for a new model of specialist and advanced practice were voiced.
 A number of participants proposed that flexibility within specialist and advanced practitioner career pathways was essential.
-Otherwise, there existed the possibility of being directed into specialised ‘silos’, precluding movement to another area of integrated practice.
-Future specialist and advanced practice education programs need to include topics such as the development of emotional and political intelligence.
+Otherwise, there existed the possibility of being directed into specialised “silos,” precluding movement to another area of integrated practice.
+Future specialist and advanced practice education programmes need to include topics such as the development of emotional and political intelligence.